brevzin/cpp_proposals/2011_pipeline/pipeline.md

 There are a few facially obvious drawbacks to using `|` for pipeline semantics:

-- The code required to support using `|` functionality is not simple.
-It adds overhead during compilation, and without the aide of the inliner and basic optimizations it can be expensive at runtime.
+- The code required to support using `|` functionality adds overhead during compilation, and without the aide of the inliner and basic optimizations it can be expensive at runtime.
 - Defining new range algorithms necessitates opting-in to this machinery.